Q. What is a health science center?

 A. Each applicant may submit up to three references through the NursingCAS application.
-For those applying to the traditional and the second degree programs, it is preferred that one reference come from a professor, if possible.
-For those applying to the RN-to-B.S.N. program, one reference must come from your current or most recent immediate supervisor.
-For those applying to the M.S.N. program, three professional/academic references are required.
+For those applying to the traditional, second degree, and select BSN programs, it is preferred that one reference come from a professor, if possible.
+For those applying to the RN-to-BSN or RN to MSN program, one reference must come from your current or most recent immediate supervisor.
+For those applying to the MSN program, three professional/academic references are required.

 Q. What is the deadline for applications and required credentials?

-A. Application deadlines are posted on the individual program tract pages - traditional, second degree, RN-to-B.S.N. and M.S.N.
+A. Application deadlines are posted on the individual program track pages - future students.